-How will Chrome's new referrer policy affect your site analytics
+How Chrome's new referrer policy affects your site analytics

 Google’s Chrome browser is the most popular web browser.
 It has a market share of more than 70%.
 Whatever new policy Chrome implements will have an affect on all websites as chances are the majority of your visitors use Chrome too.

-In Chrome 85 which ships in late August 2020, Google plans to change its default referrer policy to strict-origin-when-cross-origin.
+In Chrome 85 which was released in August 2020, Google changed its default referrer policy to strict-origin-when-cross-origin.
+Firefox made the same change in March 2021 with version 87.
+Safari also follows the same policy.

 What’s a referrer policy and what does strict-origin-when-cross-origin even mean?
 Why should I care as a website owner?
 You should be aware of it as it will affect your website analytics.
 Let’s take a closer look.